briansune/Altera-Cyclone-V-HDMI/README.md

 This means, using (Altera HW IP) should provide a better result.

+However, if you are using IP-based implementation method, there is a catch which speed-grade will restrict you to implement the design if it is violating.
+But this might not be true to all case.
+In this example we are faking the tool C6 but we are using C7.

+## Report of IP-based implementation

 | Quartus Prime Version           | 18.1.0 Build 625 09/12/2018 SJ Standard Edition |
 |---------------------------------|-------------------------------------------------|
 | Revision Name                   | hdmi                                            |